nrennie/nrennie.rbind.io/content/blog/2022-07-18-mapping-a-marathon-with-rstrava/index.md

 my_colors <- carto_pal(7, "SunsetDark")
 my_colors
 ```
 I change the colour of my points using `scale_colour_carto_c()` from {rcartocolor}, and change the title that appears in the legend at the same time.
 I also add a caption using the `labs()` function.
 Finally, I edit the theme.
-The `theme_void()` function because it removes most of the theme elements which aren't very useful on maps like this e.g. axis labels, axis ticks, grid lines.
+The `theme_void()` function is really useful for maps because it removes most of the theme elements which aren't very useful on maps like this e.g. axis labels, axis ticks, grid lines.
 I use the `theme()` function to bring the legend and the plot caption (used as a title here) inside the plot area.
 This create a little bit of white space at the bottom of the plot, so I remove it using `plot.margin`.
 I also edit the colour and size of the caption text.

 ```{r}
 g <- g +